 In 2015, we found about a new breed of swine that had arrived into Canada, Kunekune Pigs.
 They were well known for the gentle demeanor, easy to contain, and the best no rooting.
 We knew instantly this pig breed would work with our grass-fed beef.
 We bought our first pair from two separate breeders and a pair from a new breeder that had just done an outstanding import from one of the top breeders in the United States who concentrated on Kunekune Pasture Pork.
 We contacted that breeder, Ivanleigh Farms, and placed a deposit on a breeding pair.

 In 2018, we started producing our very own Rare Kunekune Pasture Pork and proud to be the first retail supplier in Western Canada.
 We took our pork a step farther and in 2020 started offering Charcuterie.
-Our pork is now available in two local stores.
+Our pork is now available in various local stores.

 Stay tuned for our future endeavors!